michojekunle/EnergyChain/README.md

-# Icarus: Decentralized Energy Marketplace DApp on Base Network
+# EnergyChain: Decentralized Energy Marketplace DApp on Base Network

 ## Project Overview

 The **Decentralized Energy Marketplace** aims to revolutionize energy trading by creating a transparent, efficient, and user-friendly platform for energy producers and consumers.
 This innovative project will leverage blockchain technology to establish a single smart contract where energy producers can list their available energy credits, allowing for seamless and transparent transactions.
 The platform is built on the **BASE network**, leveraging its scalability and efficiency for energy transactions.

-Deployed Smart contract on Scroll Sepolia Testnet: .....deployed link
+Deployed Smart contract on Base Sepolia Testnet: .....deployed link

 Live Link to interact: live-link.on.vercel